matoanbach/RHCSA/RHCSA Theory/Module 3: Performing Basic System Management Tasks/Lesson 6 - Using Essential File Management Tools.md

     - `bzip2 (-j)` is an alternative utility
     - `zip` is also available and has Windows-compatible syntax
     - `xz (-J)` is showing up more often as well

+## Lesson 6 Lab: Managing Files
+- Use `tar` to create a compressed archive of all files in the /etc and /opt directories.
+Write this archive to your home directory
+- Create a symbolic link to the archive you've just created in the /tmp directory
+- Remove the archive from your home directory.
+What happens to the symbolic link?